 “Yes, but how does it work?” you may be asking.
 Just like with massage, foam rolling gets your blood flowing, bringing more oxygen to the muscle tissue to help it repair and work properly.
 Also, according to the National Academy of Sports Medicine, the pressure deactivates undue muscle spindle activity that causes muscles to tense, shorten, knot up, and become imbalanced.

 Full disclosure, the pain and restricted mobility came back the next day, but not as severely.
 So, 2 days after first trying foam rolling, I went through the exercises again and then performed a 20-minute yoga routine for stress-relief.
 It was the first time I’d been able to exercise in a week.
 The result was another pain-free afternoon and evening and I still feel great.
 The ultimate result?
 I’ll be starting all my workouts—yoga, resistance training, and even cardio—with foam rolling as part of my warm-up routine.
-Also, I will still visit the chiropractor and massage therapist as needed but, if these early indications end up being long-term benefits, that “as needed” basis will probably be less frequently than it has been over the last few years.
+Also, I will still visit the chiropractor and massage therapist as needed but, if these early indications end up being long-term benefits, that “as needed” basis will probably be less frequent than it has been over the last few years.

 Miraculous Foam Roller Exercises You Should be Doing Right Now

-By now, you get that I consider roam roller results to be magical.
+By now, you get that I consider foam roller results to be magical.
 When you live with restricted mobility and a lot of pain, and something can take that away immediately, how else can you describe it?
 Still, before we turn you lose with a handful of foam roller exercises, there are a few things you should know.
 First, there are different sizes of foam rollers with different diameters and lengths.
 Smaller rollers are easier to transport and store and are good for targeting specific body parts.
-Larger rollers, however, are still pretty useful for most areas of the body and are especially good for larger muscle groups like your back or leg muscles.
+Larger rollers are still pretty useful for most areas of the body and are especially good for larger muscle groups like your back or leg muscles.

 You can get foam rollers with different firmness levels, too.
 Women’s Health warns that firmer rollers provide deeper pressure, even to the point of pain, if you’re not careful.
 I’ll admit: my first experience did include a little pain.
 My roller is quite firm and there are two smooth sides alternating with two sections of grooved ridges.
 But I adjusted, limiting the amount of pressure I allowed my body to create and using the smooth sides when I was doing the exercises on my ribs and lat muscles.
 Approaching it mindfully, my foam roller session went from “ouch!” to “hurts so good!”